TUMLWE/PAL/docs/source/user_guide.rst

 **Submodels**

-All the input and outputs of the submodel “calc_avg” need to be included.
-For a detailed explanation of the various input fields, please read [insert reference].
+The SUBMODEL "calc_avg" must be defined, according to the input port of the underlying Simulink model and its application status.

-Three types of variables have been defined.
-The first three are the inputs for our Simulink model, and they are marked as "input" in the "I/O" field.
-Since these variables need to be read by the host application, we must specify the "parent_App" and "parent_TagName" fields.
-Additionally, ensure that the "Action" is set as "READ”.
+#.
+Define three variables, which are the inputs of the Simulink model.
+Set "IO" as "input".
+The fields "parent_App" and "parent_TagName" must be specified.
+Ensure that the "Action" is set as "READ”.
-Further six variables represent the outputs of the Simulink model.
+#.
+Define six variables that represent the outputs of the Simulink model.
+Set "IO" as "output".
+The fields "parent_App" and "parent_TagName" must be specified.
+Ensure that the "Action" is set as "WRITE.
+#.
 It's crucial to correctly define the “PortNumber” of both inputs and outputs variables correctly based on the port numbering of the Simulink model.
-Also, the “PortName” should match those in the Simulink model.
-Similarly, the "parent_App" and "parent_TagName" fields need to be specified.
-In this case, the "Action" should be set to "WRITE."
+Also the “PortName” should match those in the Simulink model.
-For each submodel, an "AppStatus" variable is required, indicated by the "IO" field set as "status."
+#.
+Create an "AppStatus" variable, indicated by the "IO" field set as "status."
 This variable doesn't require a port number, and the port name should be set as "AppStatus."
-This variable should be set to "write."
-Now we can save the “SVI_Definition” file.
+Set this variable to "write."

+Save and close the “SVI_Definition” file.

+.. csv-table::  met_mast_reader - "SVI_Definition.xlsx" - SUBMODELS
+   :file: SVI_Definition_host_mmreader.csv
+   :header-rows: 1
+   :name: SVI_Definition_host_mmreader

 **Generate the test interface**